carlson0326-hub/Performant_Programming/README.md

 4) Analyze student votes

 # Deployment
+### Initializing
+To initialize the project, run `pip install virtualenv` in a terminal to make sure you have virtualenv installed.

+Then, cd into the project's first "SemesterProj" folder (the one before the SemesterProj folder with the manage.py file).

 ### Creating the Virtual Environment
 If you're using **Python 2.x**, to create the virtual environment "venv" you run,